 "I'm coming with you."
-David stood beside me.
+The emcee stood beside me.
 He was wearing white bucks.
 They had good traction.
 "He's my friend."

 "I'll go first."

 I ran across the roof and jumped into the air.
-I caught hold of the struts and swung onto a plank of wood, then turned to stretch out my hand to David.
+I caught hold of the struts and swung onto a plank of wood, then turned to stretch out my hand to the emcee.